 Is There a Hack for Losing Weight?

-We live in a time of an unprecedentedly stable food supply.
+We live in a time of unprecedented stable food supply.
 However, the foods that are cheap and widely available are not always the best ones for our health or our waistlines.
 As a result, many people are looking for an easy way to shed a few pounds.

 Although an early time-restricted feeding schedule may assist with curbing hunger and burning fat, it is not a miracle diet on its own.
 You will still need to eat only the amount of calories that you need and make healthy food choices.
 There is no diet that will help you to escape the consequences of a poor diet or one that has excessive calories.